yetibot/yetibot.github.io/resources/templates/md/pages/user-guide.md

 ## JIRA

-Yetibot's JIRA capabilities are fairly powerful.
+Yetibot's JIRA capabilities are pretty powerful, especially when combined with Yetibot's expressions pipeline capabilities.
 It can operate over a global list of projects or per-channel project settings.
-Operations include creating, updating, resolving, describing, deleting, assigning and commenting on issues.
+Operations include creating, updating, resolving, describing, deleting, assigning, logging work, and commenting on issues.

 It can also search issues using JIRA's powerful [`jql`](https://confluence.atlassian.com/jiracore/blog/2015/07/search-jira-like-a-boss-with-jql)